 The increase in production is the general trend prevailing in all continents with the sole exception of Oceania.
 However, the unequal distribution of activity remains, as 92% of world production (97.56 million tonnes) is produced in the Asian countries, with China, Indonesia and India at the top of the world ranking.

 The European Union produces 2.8% of the world production (2.98 million tons) with an almost stable output since 2000 and a spectacular increase in imports from third countries of competitive low-cost products.
-Indicatively, 68% of seafood consumption is imported and only 10% comes from aquaculture.
+Indicatively Europe imports 68% of seafood consumption and only 10% comes from aquaculture.

 In Greece, according to the latest available data, 63% of seafood harvested comes from aquaculture and the remaining 37% comes from wild catches.

-The Aquaculture industry in Greece is export oriented as approximately 78 % of the production is sold overseas while the remaining 22% is sold in the domestic market.
-According to the National Statistics Agency (ELSTAT), in 2016 Greek sea bream and sea bass were exported to 32 countries globally.
-By far the largest market for Greek products is the EU as more than 90% of fish products are sold there and a small percentage is exported to North America and other countries.
+The Aquaculture industry in Greece is export oriented as approximately 78 % of the production is sold overseas, while the remaining 22% is sold in the domestic market.
+According to the National Statistics Agency (ELSTAT), Greece has exported to 32 countries globally the Greek sea bream and sea bass, in 2016.
+By far the largest market for Greek products is the EU as Greece exports more than 90% of fish products there and a small percentage to North America and other countries.

 Concerning the international environment, third-country competition is still growing, particularly from Turkey, which is constantly increasing its production.
 As a result, in 2016 Greek producers witness the biggest difference in the selling price between Greek and Turkish products, especially in sea bream.